An Analysis of Approximation Algorithms for Iterated Stochastic Integrals and a Julia and MATLAB Simulation Toolbox

 We introduce a new simulation toolbox for the simulation of twofold iterated stochastic integrals and the corresponding L\'{e}vy areas for the Julia, see also \cite{MR3605826}, and \MATLAB{} programming languages.
 The aim of the toolbox is to provide both high performance and ease of use.
 On the one hand, experts can directly control each part of the algorithms.
 On the other hand, our software can automatically choose omitted parameters.
 Thus, a non-expert user only has to provide the Wiener increment and the associated step size and all other parameters will be chosen in an optimal way.

 The toolbox is available as the software packages \package{LevyArea.jl} and \package{LevyArea.m} for Julia and \MATLAB, respectively.
-Both software packages are freely available on GitHub \cite{levyarea-jl-zenodo,levyarea-m-zenodo}.
+Both software packages are freely available from Netlib\footnote{\url{http://www.netlib.org/numeralgo/}} as the \texttt{na57} package and from GitHub \cite{levyarea-jl-zenodo,levyarea-m-zenodo}.
 Additionally, the Julia package is registered in the "General" registry of Julia and can be installed using the built-in package manager, while the \MATLAB\ package is listed on the "\MATLAB\ Central - File Exchange" and can be installed using the Add-On Explorer.
 This allows for an easy integration of these packages into other software projects.

 Both packages provide the Fourier algorithm, the Milstein algorithm, the Wiktorsson algorithm and, to the best of our knowledge, for the first time the Mrongowius--R\"o{\ss}ler algorithm.
 As the most important feature, all four algorithms are implemented following the insights from Section~\ref{sec:algorithms} to provide fast and highly efficient implementations.
 In Section~\ref{subsec:benchmark} the performance of the Julia package is analysed in comparison to existing software.